vtog/labGuides/source/env/rhel-default-install.rst

    .. code-block:: bash

-      sudo dnf install zsh git rsync NetworkManager-tui firewall-config cockpit cockpit-machines cockpit-composer
+      sudo dnf install zsh git rsync NetworkManager-tui firewall-config \
+      cockpit cockpit-machines cockpit-composer util-linux-user

 #.
-Enable/start service and Open firewall
+Enable/start and open firewall for "cockpit" service

-   .. tip:: To see the ports for the firewall service, "cat" the
+   .. tip:: To see the ports for any firewall service, "cat" the
       <service_name>.xml

       .. code-block:: bash